 Protruding ears is perhaps the most frequent reason that patients get ear-reshaping surgery.
 The need for the procedure stems from the fact that ears that stick out too much can be a distraction from other features of an attractive face, and many people—adults, of course, but also teens, for whom protruding ears are often a source of unwanted attention—use ear reshaping to reshape the ears so that their natural resting point is closer to the head.

 How Does Ear-Pinning Surgery Work?

-When you come in for your private consultation with Seattle’s top facial plastic surgeon, Dr. Larrabee or Dr. Nadeau at the Larrabee Center, you’ll have the opportunity to discuss your cosmetic goals for your ears in detail, and you’ll determine together if ear-reshaping surgery is the right answer for you.
+When you come in for your private consultation with Seattle’s top facial plastic surgeons, Dr. Larrabee or Dr. Patel, at the Larrabee Center, you’ll have the opportunity to discuss your cosmetic goals for your ears in detail, and you’ll determine together if ear-reshaping surgery is the right answer for you.

 Ear reshaping surgery takes about two hours to complete.
-If the patient is a younger child, general anesthesia will be used, so that he or she will be able to sleep comfortably throughout the operation.
-However, if the patient is an adult, Dr. Larrabee or Dr. Nadeau may recommend local anesthesia, perhaps in combination with a sedative.
+If the patient is a younger child, general anesthesia will be used so that he or she will be able to sleep comfortably throughout the operation.
+However, if the patient is an adult, Dr. Larrabee or Dr. Patel may recommend local anesthesia, perhaps in combination with a sedative.

-During the procedure, the ear cartilage will be altered to be more aesthetically pleasing, all through incisions that are hidden behind the ear.
+During the procedure, the ear cartilage will be altered to be more aesthetically pleasing, and any incisions will be hidden behind the ear.
+The change in the shape of the ears will, of course, have no affect on your hearing.
 Dr. Larrabee has developed and published a suture technique for contouring the ear folds which makes the procedure simpler and more precise.
 You’ll never have to think about correcting the appearance of your ears again—the results of the procedure will last a lifetime.
-The change in the shape of the ears will not affect hearing.